ember-learn/ember-blog/content/the-ember-times-issue-181.md

 ember-concurrency 2.1.0 also fixes an important bug where task state updates could be applied out of order in some situations.

-If you been looking to access the internals of ember-concurrency that allow it to go beyond what Promises are capable of, [this release](https://github.com/machty/ember-concurrency/releases/tag/2.1.0) might be of interest to you.
+If you have been looking to access the internals of ember-concurrency that allow it to go beyond what Promises are capable of, [this release](https://github.com/machty/ember-concurrency/releases/tag/2.1.0) might be of interest to you.

 ---